botpress/botpress/docs/getting_started/trivia_nlu.md

 In Botpress, NLU is acheived by connecting with 3rd-party providers such as [Rasa NLU](http://nlu.rasa.ai), [Microsoft LUIS](https://www.luis.ai/), [Google DialogFlow](dialogflow.com) or [IBM Watson NLU](https://www.ibm.com/watson/services/natural-language-understanding/).

-> **Note:** For this tutorial, we will use the native (built-in) NLU engine, which is useful for testing purposes or for simple classification.
+> **Note:** For this tutorial, we will use the native (built-in) NLU engine, which is useful for testing purposes or simple classification.
 For more complex classification and entity extraction, consider [Switching to Rasa or Luis](https://github.com/botpress/botpress-nlu).

 ## Intent Classification